 - Popularity – the entry with the most public votes

 A team may only win one prize and will earn the highest prize (in the above rank order) for which it qualifies, opening its spot in the running for lower prizes to the next most qualified team.

 See the prizes page for a list of prizes.

 This is a competition for fun.
 The honor code applies: we’re trusting you to do the honorable thing.

-We have implemented a number of mechanisms to detect and to eliminate ballot stuffing, and we will be have a zero tolerance policy towards cheating.
+We have implemented a number of mechanisms to detect and to eliminate ballot stuffing, and we have a zero tolerance policy towards cheating.
 If you are provably caught cheating, you will be disqualified immediately, be banned from all future events, and generally be thought of as a bad person by all of the organizers and potentially many, many, more people.
-Trust us, it's not worth the risk.
+Trust us, it’s not worth the risk.